Symposium 2: Inclusivity & Wellbeing: Coastal Communities in a 3°C World

-The event will also take place in at the Hilton Hotel Copacabana and is scheduled to begin shortly after the conclusion of the FoD Symposium on the afternoon of Wednesday 18th July and it will run until lunch on Thursday 19th July.
-In addition to the unconference, there will be a networking reception to bridge the two events at Rio’s Museum of Tomorrow.
+The event took place at the Hilton Hotel Copacabana, shortly after the conclusion of the FoD Symposium.
+In addition to the unconference, a networking reception bridged the two events at Rio’s Museum of Tomorrow.

 Attendance at the unconference is not mandatory and is managed on an opt-in basis.
 It is exclusively open to attendees of the Frontiers of Development Symposium and invited LIF Alumni.
 All travel, accommodation and subsistence costs for those attending the Frontiers of Development Symposium will be covered by RAEng.
 Those who wish to opt-in to the Innovation Unconference will also have additional expenses in these areas covered.